Phospholipase D: Mechanosensation

 PLD2 is a mechanosensor and directly sensitive to mechanical disruption of clustered GM1 lipids.
 Mechanical disruption (fluid shear) then signals for the cell to differentiate.
 PLD2 also activates TREK-1 channels, a potassium channel in the analgesic pathway.

 PLD2 is upstream of Piezo2 and inhibits the channel.
 Piezo2 is an excitatory channel, ence PLD inhibits an excitatory channel and activates TREK-1 which is an inhibitory channel.
 The channels combine to reduce neuronal excitability.

 In cancer

 Phospholipase D is a regulator of several critical cellular processes, including vesicle transport, endocytosis, exocytosis, cell migration, and mitosis.
-Dysregulation of these processes is commonplace in carcinogenesis, and in turn, abnormalities in PLD expression have been implicated in the progression of several types cancer.
+Dysregulation of these processes is commonplace in carcinogenesis, and in turn, abnormalities in PLD expression have been implicated in the progression of several types of cancer.
 A driver mutation conferring elevated PLD2 activity has been observed in several malignant breast cancers.
 Elevated PLD expression has also been correlated with tumor size in colorectal carcinoma, gastric carcinoma, and renal cancer.
 However, the molecular pathways through which PLD drives cancer progression remain unclear.
 One potential hypothesis casts a critical role for phospholipase D in the activation of mTOR, a suppressor of cancer cell apoptosis.
 The ability of PLD to suppress apoptosis in cells with elevated tyrosine kinase activity makes it a candidate oncogene in cancers where such expression is typical.